More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Conclusions

 \section{Conclusions}

-To overcome the lack of direct supervision in learning cross-modal attention models, we introduce CCR and CCS to provide supervision in a contrastive manner.
-These constraints are generic learning strategies that can be integrated into attention-based models for various applications.
-In addition, in order to quantitatively measure the attention correctness we propose three new attention metrics.
-Our extensive experiments on image-text matching and attention correctness evaluation indicate that these constraints improve the cross-modal retrieval performances as well as the attention correctness when integrated into two state-of-the-art attention-based models.
-Although we observe consistent improvements obtained by applying proposed constraints in terms of attention correctness and image-text matching accuracy, more explorations are still needed to conclude the causality between these two objectives.
+To tackle the issue of missing direct supervisions in learning cross-modal attention models for image-text matching, we introduce the constraints of CCR and CCS to supervise the learning of attention models in a contrastive manner without requiring additional attention annotations.
+Both constraints are generic learning strategies that can be generally integrated into attention models.
+Furthermore, in order to quantitatively measure the attention correctness, we propose three new attention metrics.
+The extensive experiments demonstrate that the proposed constraints manage to improve the cross-modal retrieval performance as well as the attention correctness when integrated into four state-of-the-art attention models.
+For future work, we will explore on how to extend the proposed constraints to other cross-modal attention models based tasks, such as Visual Question Answering (VQA) and Image Captioning.